elainaRenee/Pinteresting/README.md

 # Pinteresting
 A pinterest-like application built with Ruby on Rails.
-This application is the outcome of a ruby class I took online (https://onemonth.com/).
+The development of this application was guided by a Ruby class I took online (https://onemonth.com/).